marcosatti/psx-rs/README.md

 time_delta = 10              # Number of microseconds before a hard synchronize is required.
-quit_on_exception = false    # Quit automatically when an state exception occurs. pause_on_start = true        # Pause upon starting the emulator.
+quit_on_exception = false    # Quit automatically when an state exception occurs. pause_on_start = true        # Pause upon starting the emulator. internal_scale_factor = 4    # Internal scaling factor for the GPU; must be an integer.
 ```

 You will need to put the BIOS (scph5501.bin) into the folder ${cwd}/workspace/bios.